 Buen provecho and please remember to always drink responsibly,

-Puerto Rican Coquito (Vegan substitutes included)
+Puerto Rican Coquito (Better Than Eggnog!)

 - Prep Time: 10 minutes